Milenia Fiedler

-Milenia Fiedler (born 20 December 1966) is a Polish film editor.
+Milenia Daria Fiedler (born 20 December 1966) is a Polish film editor.

+Biography

 She graduated in film editing from Film and TV School of the Academy of Performing Arts in Prague and obtained her Ph.D. in 2005.
+In 2020 she became rector of the Łódź Film School.

 Among others, she worked with Andrzej Wajda, Janusz Majewski, Wojciech Marczewski, Jerzy Stuhr and Janusz Zaorski.
 She is the chairman of the Polish Film Editors Society (Polskie Stowarzyszenie Montażystów).

 Fiedler was nominated for the Polish Academy Award for Best Editing three times (2002, 2008, 2014).
-In 2002, she won the award for Weiser, for which she also received the Award for Best Editing during the Gdynia Film Festival.
+In 2002, she won the award for Weiser, for which she also received the Award for Best Editing at the Gdynia Film Festival.